Light mass window of lepton portal dark matter: Constraints on the extra scalars

 Let us see the prediction of the light $H$ scenario.
 For our purpose, we consider $m_H < 10$\,GeV here.
 As pointed out above, there is the strong relation, $\la_3 \approx -(\la_4+\la_5)$, from the invisible Higgs decay.
 In addition, it is seen in Fig.~\ref{fig;Brinv} (right) that $\la_4 + \la_5$ is almost constant with a fixed $m_{H^+}$ in the light $H$ regime.
 Given these facts, we find that $\la_3$ and $\la_4+\la_5$ are expressed solely by $m_{H^+}$ up to ${\cal O}(m_H^2/v^2)$ corrections:

 Then, we can remove $\la_3$ from Eq.(\ref{eq;Rgamma}) and express $R_{\gamma\gamma}$ as a function of $m_{H^+}$.
 We show the approximate prediction of $R_{\gamma\gamma}$ in Fig.~\ref{fig;Rgamma} (left) with $\la_3$ fixed at the value of Eq.(\ref{eq;appla3}).
 In Fig.~\ref{fig;Rgamma} (right), we also plot the same prediction in the ($m_{H^+},\,\la_3$) plane with the red line.
-The signal strength is about 20\% smaller than the SM value since $\la_3$ takes a large positive value.
-Although this value indicates a mild deviation from the ATLAS ($1.6\sigma$) and CMS ($2.7\sigma$) results, we conservatively think that the possibility of the light $H$ is not excluded at this time.
-It is easy to extend our setup to escape this constraint, as we will discuss in Sec.~\ref{sec;extension}.
+The signal strength is about 10\% smaller than the SM value since $\la_3$ takes a large positive value.
+This is consistent with the ATLAS result while indicates a mild $2.0\,\sigma$ deviation from the CMS one.
+Future precise measurement of the Higgs boson will further improve the uncertainties and may discover the deviation or exclude this scenario, but the light $H$ regime is viable at this moment.
 Note that the above conclusion is independent of the mass splitting between $H^+$ and $A$, because the mass splitting only depends on $\la_4-\la_5$, while the above discussion only relies on $\la_3$ and $\la_4+\la_5$.